arch-linux-calamares-installer/alci-iso/README.md

 Read the archiso.readme.

-Download the content of the github with
+Download the content of the github with (in terminal)

 git clone https://github.com/arcolinuxiso/alci-iso